Isaac Paredes Player Props: Rays vs. Yankees

 Isaac Paredes At The Plate

-- Paredes is batting .255 with six doubles, four home runs and seven walks.
+- Paredes has six doubles, four home runs and seven walks while batting .252.

-- He has hit a long ball in 13.8% of his games this year, and 3.5% of his plate appearances.
+- He has gone deep in 13.3% of his games this year, and 3.5% of his plate appearances.

-- In 34.5% of his games this year, Paredes has had at least one RBI.
-He's picked up more than one in 10.3% and driven in three or more of his team's runs in three contests.
+- Paredes has driven home a run in 10 games this year (33.3%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 48.3% of his games this season, with more than one run scored in 13.8%.
+- In 14 of 30 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.